rackerlabs/docs-offerings/docs/api-reference/methods/get-commit-grids.rst

      - An object containing information about the commit grids.
    * - commitGrids.\ *commitGrid*
      - Object
-     - An object containing information about an individual commit grid.
+     - An object containing information about a specific commit grid.
    * - commitGrids.\ commitGrid.\ *link*
      - Object
      - An info block that contains details about the link for the commit grid.